travlr-archived/CodeDepot/README.rst

 are quite abundant.

 Other aspects of concern and inefficiency can be seen in the marketplace itself.
-In some markets, Golieth sized companies hold monopolistic power over software marketplace silos.
+In some markets, Goliath sized companies hold monopolistic power over software marketplace silos.
 These concentrated marketplaces take large percentage commissions from a lowly software producer's product sales.
 They dictate rules that are at times overly stringent or simply used to control the domination they hold in the market.